-These include investment in listed property trusts that are not held for trading.
+These include investment in listed equity securities and listed unit trusts that are not held for trading.
 These financial assets are designated on the basis that they are part of a group of financial assets which are managed and have their performance evaluated on a fair value basis in accordance with risk management and investment strategies of the Fund as set out in the Fund's product disclosure statement.
 The financial information about these financial assets is provided internally on that basis to the Responsible Entity and to the Board of Directors or delegated authority.